pmfriendly/pmf-specification/specification.md

 PMF markup only uses existing standards-compliant features of HTML.
 This makes it easy for both website authors and password manager developers to adopt.

-PMF was first presented at [Passwords 2014](http://passwords14.item.ntnu.no/) and has a website at [pmfriendly.org](http://pmfriendly.org).
+PMF was first presented at [Passwords 2014][101] and has a website at [pmfriendly.org][102].
 PMF stands for Password-Manager Friendly.

+## Status of this document

+This document is a working draft and all aspects are subject to change.

 ## Glossary